 1. Heat oil in a large soup pot or dutch oven.

 2. Add carrot, celery and onion.

 3. Cook until vegetables have begun to soften, 3-4 minutes.

-4. Stir in butternut squash, thyme and chicken broth.
+4. Stir in butternut squash, thyme, chicken broth and cinnamon.

 5. Bring to a boil, reduce heat and simmer until squash is fork-tender, about 30-minutes.

 6. Use an immersion blender to puree the soup or transfer to a blender and blend until smooth, returning to the pot once blended.

 8. Ladle soup into bowls and garnish with Amaranth and drizzle with olive oil.